Infineon/mtb-anycloud-bluetooth-mfg-tester/README.md

 Create the project and open it using one of the following:

-<details><summary><b>In Eclipse IDE for ModusToolbox</b></summary>
+<details><summary><b>In Eclipse IDE for ModusToolbox&trade; software</b></summary>

-1. Click the **New Application** link in the **Quick Panel** (or use **File** > **New** > **ModusToolbox Application**).
+1. Click the **New Application** link in the **Quick Panel** (or, use **File** > **New** > **ModusToolbox Application**).
 This launches the [Project Creator](http://www.cypress.com/ModusToolboxProjectCreator) tool.

 2. Pick a kit supported by the code example from the list shown in the **Project Creator - Choose Board Support Package (BSP)** dialog.

    When you select a supported kit, the example is reconfigured automatically to work with the kit.
-To work with a different supported kit, use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
+To work with a different supported kit later, use the [Library Manager](https://www.cypress.com/ModusToolboxLibraryManager) to choose the BSP for the supported kit.
 You can use the Library Manager to select or update the BSP and firmware libraries used in this application.
 To access the Library Manager, click the link from the **Quick Panel**.

-   You can also start the application creation process again and select a different kit.
+   You can also just start the application creation process again and select a different kit.

    If you want to use the application for a kit not listed here, you may need to update the source files.
 If the kit does not have the required resources, the application may not work.